Battle of Orbulaq: Location of the battlefield

-Kazakh historian Ville Galiev in his book "Han Jahangir sultan sultan i Orbulakskaya bitva" (Jahangir sultan sultan khan and Orbulaq battle), having studied the terrain and existing historical evidence, indicated the location of the battle as the Belzhailyau gorge in river Orbulaq valley in Dzhungar Alatau.
+Kazakh historian Ville Galiev in his book "Khan Jahangir sultan i Orbulakskaya bitva" (Jahangir sultan khan and Orbulaq's battle), having studied the terrain and existing historical evidence, indicated the location of the battle as the Belzhailyau gorge in river Orbulaq valley in Dzungarian Alatau.

 The Belzhailyau gorge situated in the valley of Orbulaq river is narrow and long.
 There is a high hill in the middle of it, located across the gorge, which resembles a bulk dam.
-From the east (Iliy valley) it has a gentle slope, and from the west (Balkhash) it is steep.
+From the east (Ili valley) it has a gentle slope, and from the west (Balkhash) it is steep.
 This is the perfect place for an ambush.
 If you dig trenches along the top of the hill and put shooters there, the entire western part of the slope and the depression in front of the hill are clearly visible and are perfectly shot through.

 But many historians doubt that such a major battle could have happened in the Dzungarian Alatau.
 According to most historians, by the middle of the seventeenth century the territory of Zhetysu was already in the hands of Dzungaria.
-The penetration of a small detachment of Jahangir sultan sultan's warriors deep into enemy territory is theoretically possible, but another 20,000 soldiers of Yalantush (Zhalantos) questions the possibility of battlefield in Belzhailyau.
+The penetration of a small detachment of Jahangir sultan's warriors deep into enemy territory is theoretically possible, but another 20,000 soldiers of Yalantush (Zhalantos) questions the possibility of battlefield in Belzhailyau.
 It is highly questionable the huge army of the Emir of Samarkand could cover the roughly 900 kilometers from the border of the Bukhara Khanate to Belzhailyau.
-The mystery of the battle between the Dzhungar's Erdeni Batur and the Kazakh's Jahangir sultan sultan-Sultan (who later became Khan) lies in the fact that no one knows where exactly it happened.
+The mystery of the battle between the Dzungar's Erdeni Batur and the Kazakh's Jahangir Sultan (who later became Khan) lies in the fact that no one knows where exactly it happened.